joshwadd/Advanced_Lane_Detection/README.md

 ```python
 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(obj_points, img_points, image_size, None, None)
 ```
-Once the calibration matrix and distortion coefficients are computed  distortions can be removed from images using
+Once the calibration matrix and distortion coefficients are computed, distortions can be removed from images using the `cv2.undistort` function.
+This is implemented in the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4MDAwNDA4Ml19
+eyJoaXN0b3J5IjpbLTE5NTQzMzE5NTBdfQ==
 -->